Thank you to all of the stellar volunteers of 2014!

 Do you have carpentry, construction, forklift skills or just great hands on mentality?
 You could be the perfect fit to turn our grounds in to a festival site!
 Volunteers in this area will be able to see every show they want as they are only obligated to perform their shifts before and after the event.
 This is why this committee has a higher time commitment (32 hours).
 Due to the physical nature of the work involved in this crew, only individuals able to lift 35-50+ lbs. and are physically fit will be allowed to join this committee.

-We need reliable people with steady hands for this crew!
-They are responsible for tracking, storing and arranging for stage delivery of all performer instruments.
+Responsible for tracking, storing and arranging for stage delivery of all performer instruments.
 Previous instrument handling experience is a must for this crew.

 Accounting, cash handling and very organized people are required for this crew as they assist our Administration crew.
 Reliable volunteers are a must!

-This crew organizes interviews during the Festival between the performers and the media (e.g. print, radio and television).
+Organizes interviews during the Festival between the performers and the media (e.g. print, radio and television).

 Why work for the Gap when you can sell our wonderful shirts and other great items to benefit the Roots and Blues Festival?
 If you have salesmanship moxie in your blood, then this is your committee!
+Cash handling skills an asset.

 Do you have a love for cars or like being the first face of the festival people meet?
 Parking could be for you!
 The time will fly by as you help direct traffic in the paid and volunteer parking areas.
 Cash handling experience an asset